Singapore Payroll Calendar: When to Pay, File, and Submit (2026)

 IR8A Submission Deadline

-The IR8A form reports employee earnings and compensation information to the Inland Revenue Authority of Singapore (IRAS).
+IR8A reporting is one of the most important annual payroll obligations for employers in Singapore.
+The IR8A form reports an employee’s income, benefits, allowances, and other taxable compensation to the Inland Revenue Authority of Singapore (IRAS).

 IR8A Filing Deadline